dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 - Sticky headers and frozen regions inside their own runtime.
 - Product menus and commands.
 - Runtime state such as active cell, active view, selection, and edit state.
+- Scroll adapters for product-specific views when the generic DOM scroll container is not enough.

 ### Embed UI